 Reducing Risk When Using a High Interaction Honeypot

-Using a high interaction honeypot is the best way of using deception technology to fool attackers and get the most information out of an attempted breach.
-Sophisticated honeypots can simulate multiple hosts or network topologies, include HTTP and FTP servers and virtual IP addresses.
+Once you’ve established that the ROI makes the cost and maintenance needs worth it, using a high interaction honeypot is the best way of using deception technology to fool attackers and get the most information out of an attempted breach.
+Sophisticated honeypots can simulate multiple hosts or network topologies, including HTTP and FTP servers and virtual IP addresses.
 The technology can identify returning hackers by marking them with a unique passive fingerprint.
 You could also use your honeypot solution to separate internal and external deception, keeping you safe from cyber threats that move East-West as well as North-South.

 Mitigating the risk of using a high interaction honeypot is easiest when you choose a security solution that uses honeypot technology as one branch of an in-depth solution.
 Micro-segmentation technology is a powerful way to segment your live environment from your honeypot decoy, ensuring that attackers cannot make lateral moves to sensitive data.
 With the information you glean from an isolated attacker, you can enforce and strengthen your policy creation to double down on your security overall.

-Understanding the differences between low, medium and high interaction honeypot solutions can help you make the smart choice for your company.
+Understanding the differences between low, medium and high interaction honeypot solutions is the first step to making a smart choice for your company.
 While a low interaction honeypot might be simple to deploy and low risk, the real benefits come from using a strong, multi-faceted approach to breach detection and incident response that uses the latest high interaction honeypot technology.
 For ultimate security, a solution that utilizes micro-segmentation ensures an isolated environment for the honeypot.
 This lets you rest assured that you aren’t opening yourself up to unnecessary risk while reaping the rewards of a honeypot solution.